GabrieleFerrario/DataArchitecture/Readme.md

 # Streaming Data Pipeline

-This is a project for the course Data Architecture from Università di Milano Bicocca.
+This is a project for the course Data Architecture from University Milano Bicocca.

 ### Goals:
 - Real-time streaming data management and collection